• Saturday, November 23, 2024

 “Very expensive pricing.
 Train services are supposed to be the cheapest compared to bus,” an X user, Toba Popoola, said.

 “This policy is not in tandem with reality.
 Rail services should take people away from the road, not drive people to the road.
-The turnover on rail services is realised over time when the people for which it was built has made it their first priority of transport,” Oluwafemi Festus Ariyo, said.
+The turnover on rail services is realised over time when the people for which it was built have made it their first priority of transport,” Oluwafemi Festus Ariyo, said.

 “Agege to Oshodi by bus is N500.
 The roads are free.
-Why should I spend N1,000 when I can get to Oshodi for half the fare you are charging.
+Why should I spend N1,000 when I can get to Oshodi for half the fare you are charging?
 I will suggest you drop the fare to N500,” Gbenga Ogunbewon said.

-“This prices are ridiculous.
+“These prices are ridiculous.
 The amount quoted shows that you want to recoup your money in the short run,” said Balogun Daud.

 Join BusinessDay whatsapp Channel, to stay up to date